cyfronet-fid/mgmt/git.md

    * we treat deployment of this branch as a test deployment for the release candidate
 1. Release is performed by _@wojt_
    * An appropriate `<a>.<b>.<c>` tag is added in `<a>.<b>.x` branch

+### Production deployment

-   * PR to `production` branch is merged when the released version is deployed to production
+1. When the Release phase is complete a PR to `production` branch is merged when the released version is deployed to production

 ### Fixes